Flight-Free-UK/flight_free_uk_website/source/posts/domestic-flight-ban-petition-and-response.html.markdown

   W﻿e say: this is greenwash – airport operations pales in comparison to the emissions from the flights themselves.
 * **Our work on airspace modernisation enables aircraft to fly more precise routes, as well as operating more efficiently when arriving / departing airports.
 Our deployment of Free Route Airspace over the southwest of England has already saved 12,000+ tonnes of CO2/year and 150,000 nautical miles of flying, the equivalent of seven trips around the world.**

-  W﻿e say: insignificant, when UK aviation is responsible for many Megatonnes CO2 per year.
+  W﻿e say: insignificant, when UK aviation is responsible for many megatonnes CO2 per year.
 * **Our world leading SAF programme, driving demand with a mandate for at least 10% of UK jet fuel to come from sustainable sources by 2030; kickstarting a UK SAF industry with £135 million of support to SAF projects through our Advanced Fuel Fund, and building long term supply through our commitment to design and implement a revenue certainty mechanism to support UK SAF production.**
 * **Investment in research and development for new low and zero-carbon emission aircraft technologies though the Aerospace Technology Institute (ATI) Programme.
 The Programme will receive £685m of government funding between 2022 and 2025, and a further £975m between 2025 and 2030.**